aurazelco/plotZcurve/README.md

 ![zika_mult.png](samples_output/zika_mult.png)

 This instead is the result of the last example command.

-The Z-curve is colored by where we are in the genome sequence (sequence index); therefore, we can follow the sequence from start to end, and if we are interested in a particular region, we know already circa in which position we should be looking into.
+The Z-curve is colored by where we are in the genome sequence (sequence length); therefore, we can follow the sequence from start to end, and if we are interested in a particular region, we know already circa in which position we should be looking into.

 The axes are the following:
 - x: R/Y disparity